BurningMan44/SprintCoin/doc/init.md

 Copy sprintd.init to /etc/init.d/sprintd.
 Test by running `service sprintd start`.

-Using this script, you can adjust the path and flags to the sprintd program by setting the DASHD and FLAGS environment variables in the file /etc/sysconfig/sprintd.
+Using this script, you can adjust the path and flags to the sprintd program by setting the SPRINTD and FLAGS environment variables in the file /etc/sysconfig/sprintd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X